Senior Peer Support Volunteers

-BSOSS peer counsellors provide a free, confidential, one to one counselling service for seniors, 50+, who are facing anxiety, frustration or difficulty because of life altering changes in their later years.
+BSOSS Senior Peer Support Volunteers provide a free, confidential, one to one counselling service for seniors, 50+, who are facing anxiety, frustration or difficulty because of life altering changes in their later years.

-A peer counsellor is a trained senior volunteer who provides, at no cost, support and guidance through difficult times.
+A senior peer support volunteer is a trained senior who provides, at no cost, support and guidance through difficult times.
 These volunteers are selected for their personal qualities of warmth and compassion as well as life experiences.
 They have received 54 hours of training in communications, listening and counselling skills

 - Will be nonjudgmental